HamidMosalla/FreelancerBlog/README.md

 # WebFor AspNetCore
 I've started building this project when Asp.Net Core RC1 was released, and I've added new features to it and upgrade it ever since.
 At first my intention was to fiddle with Asp.Net Core a little to learn, but then I've decided to make it into a project that can be useable.
 This project hasn't built to be a flexible CMS, but that doesn't mean you can't use bits and pieces of it in your project, because many parts of this project are needs that reoccur.
-If you saw some gobbledygook characters don't panic, it's because the main language of this blog was Persian, but I'm in the process of transforming it to support multiple language using Asp.Net Core built in localization mechanism.
+If you saw some alphabet that you didn't recognize, don't worry, it's because the main language of this blog was Persian, but I'm in the process of transforming it to support multiple language using Asp.Net Core built in localization mechanism.

 # What's in it?